 If a buyer does one or more of the following, they’re interested in your property:

-Asks a Lot of Questions:
+Asks a lot of questions

 If a buyer already scoped out your property online and they know it checks all the boxes on their “must-have” list, they’re already excited to ditch the laptop and schedule an in-person showing.
 If a buyer is ready to start putting in offers, they’ll often be eager to bring along a family member or friend to get a second opinion of the property.
 Consider friends and family tag alongs a good sign as you work to spot serious shoppers.

-Focuses on a Particular Space:
+Focuses on a particular space

 If a buyer stops to admire a particular area room for an extended period of time, or if they make it a point to go back and look at a room multiple times, they are definitely interested in your home.
 This is especially true if you notice a buyer walking through the house in it’s entirety, then walking through it again.

-Makes Comments on the Home’s Design or Style:
+Comments on the design or style

 Most buyers make comments about each room as they walk through a home.
 For example, you’ll likely hear things like “Oh, I like that backsplash!” or, “The flooring is nice but I’m not crazy about the color…”.
 If you hear negative comments, don’t be alarmed and don’t take it personally.
 An interested buyer critiquing your home’s design is likely just taking inventory of what projects they would want to do once they move into the home.